-The University of Exeter is one of the top universities in the UK and according to The Times Higher Education World University Ranking is amongst the top 150 worldwide.
-The University combines teaching excellence and high levels of student satisfaction with world-class research at its campuses in Exeter and Cornwall.
-As a member of the research intensive Russell Group, the University is able to attract a high calibre of students from more than 130 different countries.
+As one of the top 150 universities in the world, according to The Times Higher Education World University Ranking, the University of Exeter combines teaching excellence and high levels of student satisfaction with world-class research at its campuses in the South West of England.
+Its inclusion in the Russell Group, a self-selected association of 24 public research universities in the UK, means that Exeter attracts the very best students from over 130 countries.